 When it comes to choosing the perfect coding bootcamp, few things are more important than cost.
-Most of us go into coding bootcamp while holding down at least one job, and the more cash we can save during our training, the happier we’ll be.
-Programming bootcamps aren’t cheap, but it’s important to select one that won’t break your bank account.
-So, how much is Columbia Engineering bootcamp going to run you?
+Most of us go into a coding bootcamp while holding down at least one job, and the more cash we can save during our training, the happier we’ll be.
+Programming bootcamps aren’t cheap, so selecting one that won’t break your bank account is important.
+So, how much does a Columbia Engineering bootcamp cost?

-You’ll pay $12,995 for any of the technology bootcamps that Columbia offers.
-The cost is the same for part-time, full-time, and online training.
-Columbia offers a $500 scholarship to help with expenses, and you veterans are in luck—your G.I.
-Bill can pay for your classes.
-You might also qualify for a new federal pilot program called EQUIP, which offers financial aid to low-income students attending tech bootcamps run by higher-learning institutions.
-You have a variety of payment plans and loan options available, as well.
+Veterans are in luck: your GI Bill can pay for your classes.
+Students might also qualify for a new federal pilot program called EQUIP, which offers financial aid to low-income students attending tech bootcamps run by higher-learning institutions.
+You can also access a variety of payment plans and loan options, as well.

 Your bootcamp instructor quality affects how much you get out of your educational experience.
 The best coding bootcamp instructors combine knowledge and experience with empathy.
 You should be able to access your instructor whenever you need a helping hand or some clarification.
 A good instructor can boost your chances of career success, so you should take the time to get some information on your school’s faculty.

 So you’ve decided to enroll at Columbia coding boot camp.
-You sit through the bootcamp interview process and are accepted into class.
+You sit through the bootcamp interview process and are accepted into the program.
 Now what?
-It’s time to get the details on the whos, whys, and wheres–specifically, what sort of schedule can you expect to have while you’re attending your bootcamp.
+It’s time to get the details on the whos, whys, and where’s–specifically, what sort of schedule can you expect to have while you’re attending your bootcamp.

 Your course type dictates your schedule at Columbia University bootcamp.
-If you opt for a full-time course, you can plan for twenty in-class hours per week for twelve weeks.
-The part-timers out there can expect to attend ten hours of class per week for twenty-four weeks.
-Online students work at their own pace, and also have twenty-four weeks to complete their coursework.
+If you opt for a full-time course, you can plan for 20 in-class hours per week for 12 weeks.
+The part-timers out there can expect to attend 10 hours of class per week for 24 weeks or 18 weeks for the digital marketing bootcamp.
+Classes are typically held at least three days a week.